This is not an “I’m holier than thou” article, this article asks the right question about the American Kettlebell Swing, “should you do it?”.

 When we swing the kettlebell to overhead, the American swing, we nearly double the range of motion compared to the Russian swing, and thereby double the work done each stroke.
 For any given time period, the power would be equivalent only if the Russian swing rate was twice the American swing rate.” – Greg Glassman, founder of CrossFit

-CrossFit made a huge mistake by focusing on the American swing for years, which I believe has now caused a lot of injury* and inefficiency†, not only in the swing, but also their kettlebell snatch, simply because the foundation for the snatch and American swing had not been laid properly.
+CrossFit made a huge mistake by focusing on the American swing for years, which I believe has been causing unnecessary injuries* and inefficiency†, not only in the swing, but also their kettlebell snatch, simply because the foundation for the snatch and American swing had not been laid properly.

 “CrossFit is a great system, but they don’t utilise kettlebells well because of a lack of qualified kettlebell instruction.” ~ T.C., RKC

 I did not make the above comment, but I do agree with it.
 CrossFit is a great system, but it’s not utilising kettlebells well due to the lack of qualified kettlebell instruction.
 This applies not just to CrossFit, but also to most gyms across the world.
 I also don’t think the comment only referred to the American swing but to general kettlebell exercises employed within CrossFit boxes.

 If you’re doing Olympic lifting, you get Olympic lifting coaches for teaching; if you’re doing kettlebell training, you get…

 The American swing is such a controversial topic in kettlebell training that I wanted to devote some time to it, and I’ve hopefully given you enough information to make a sound decision, and the ability to reply appropriately if ever caught in the American vs Russian swing war.